codelabspro/engine-guides/physics.md

 `Sphere.prototype` provides getters and setters for radius which will update size and the inertia tensor as side effects.

+Here is a very basic physics demo linking a Sphere with a Node.
+Note how the Sphere is responsible for determining the Node's postion.
+Click the logo to move the Sphere.

+<iframe src="https://staging.famous.org/examples/index.html?block=sphere&amp;detail=false&amp;header=false" style="width:100%;height:600px; margin: 15px 0px 25px 0px" scrolling="no" class="code-block" allowtransparency="true"></iframe>

 ### `Box`

     var Box = physics.Box;